 David A. Kenny

-Basic Question
+Basic Question and Data Requirement

 Data Preparation

 Normally, the raw data are inputted.
-If the covariance matrix is to be read, usually it is computationally more efficient to input the correlation matrix with the set of standard deviations and means.
+If the covariance matrix is to read, usually it is computationally more efficient to input the correlation matrix with the set of standard deviations and means.
 It is almost always wrong to estimate a multiple group model analyzing the correlation matrices because groups usually differ in their variances.

 Ideally, one searches for the common model using both groups.
-It is probably inadvisable to use the entire sample because such a strategy uses a mixture of the groups and would be biased toward using the model that favors the larger of the two groups.
+It is probably inadvisable to use the entire sample because such a strategy uses a mixture of the groups and would be biased toward using the model that favors the larger of the groups.

-Model II: Invariance of Factor Loadings
+Invariance of Factor Loadings

 Remaining Tests

-One view is that the next set of tests can be in almost any order, although tests of covariances should be only done if the variances are invariant (and so are tests of equality of correlations).
+The next set of tests can be in almost any order, although tests of covariances should be only done if the variances are invariant (and so are tests of equality of correlations).
 Note that if the parameters are not invariant, then that test might be moved to the bottom list and redone.
 This is done, because tests of invariance, presume that the parameters tested above are invariant.

-Model IV: Invariance of Error Variances
+Invariance of Error Variances

-Model V: Invariance of Error Covariances
+Invariance of Error Correlation

 If the error variances are invariant, we can test whether the error covariances are equal.
 In essence, this tests the equality of the error correlations.

-Model VI: Invariance of Factor and Endogenous Disturbance Variances
+Invariance of Disturbance Variances

-Model VII: Invariance of Factor and Disturbance Covariances
+Invariance of Disturbance Correlations

 The final test is whether the factor covariances are equal.
 This test is only meaningful if the loadings and the factor variances are invariant.
 Given equality of the factor variances, this test evaluates equality of the factor correlations.
+Note that if this model fits, then all the parameters in the groups are equal and the data could be pooled and group should be ignored.

-Model IX: Invariance of Factor Intercepts and Means
+Invariance of Factor Intercepts and Means

 Interpretation